Fort254/NOAA-WEATHER-ANALYSIS/README.md

 * 'HOURLYPrecip' is the amount of precipitation in inches to hundredths over the past hour.
 For certain automated stations, precipitation will be reported at sub-hourly intervals (e.g. every 15 or 20 minutes) as an accumulated amount of all precipitation within the preceding hour.
 A “T” indicates a trace amount of precipitation.
 * 'HOURLYWindSpeed' is the speed of the wind at the time of observation given in miles per hour (mph).
 * 'HOURLYStationPressure' is the atmospheric pressure observed at the station during the time of observation.
 Given in inches of Mercury (in Hg).

+## Project Goals

+* Perform data cleaning and selection of key meteorological variables.

+* Conduct Exploratory Data Analysis (EDA) with visualizations.

+* Build Simple and Multiple Linear Regression Models to predict precipitation.

+* Evaluate models using RMSE, R-squared, and MSE.

+* Implement Lasso and Ridge Regression for regularization.

+* Apply Cross-Validation to ensure model generalizability.

+* Conduct Residual Analysis for model diagnostics.

+* Use Stepwise Model Selection (AIC) to improve model parsimony